ppy/osu-wiki/wiki/Glossary/Local_song_offset/en.md

+---
+stub: true
+---

-# Local Song Offset
+# Local song offset

 *For offset while beatmapping, see: [Offset](/wiki/Beatmapping/Offset)*

-**Local song offset** is an offset which moves the appearance of [hit objects](/wiki/Hit_object) in relation to the audio of individual [beatmaps](/wiki/beatmaps).
+**Local song offset** is an offset which moves the appearance of [hit objects](/wiki/Hit_object) in relation to the audio of individual [beatmaps](/wiki/Beatmaps).
 This can be helpful for players who experience auditory or visual delays.
 Local song offset works alongside the global offset to calculate a total offset.

 At the start of gameplay, the local song offset can be changed by pressing: